 In addition to crafting explicit assumptions about how the pandemic is likely to affect the comovements among key variables, as well as the enhanced use of high-frequency data, DOB modified its macroeconomic models in other ways to improve forecast accuracy in the age of COVID-19.
 DOB/U.S. excludes the COVID-19 era from its estimation period, precluding the need for dummy variables to control for the pandemic-related volatility.
 In contrast, long lags in data availability led to a different approach to forecasting state-level variables.
-DOB/NY was reestimated with dummy variables being added to selected equations to capture the impact of the pandemic on the NYS economy.
+DOB/NY, the model used to forecast the State economy was re-estimated with dummy variables being added to selected equations to capture the impact of the pandemic on the NYS economy.